 To understand this, consider the ordinary differential equation:

 where the forcing function f(t) is a square unit pulse starting at t_s and ending at t_e.
-Given an initial condition, u_0, we can solve this problem for any length of time, either analytically or numerically.
-Here is the analytic solution for u_0=1:
+Given an initial condition, u_0=1, we can solve this problem for any length of time, either analytically or numerically.

-In the above plot, we can observe the exponential decay and rise as the forcing function is zero or one.
-Let’s now look at the numerical solution to this problem for two different user-specified tolerances:
+In the plot of the analytic solution (shown above), we can observe the exponential decay and rise as the forcing function is zero or one.
+Using the default time-dependent solver for this problem, let’s look at the numerical solution for two different relative tolerances: